Anaminus/roblox-api-ref/data/class/GuiObject.md

 *easingDirection* indicates the timing function to be used, while *easingStyle* indicates the interpolation function to be used.

-*override* indicates whether the tween can be overridden by another tween function.
-This applies to functions that modify either the Position or the Size.
+*override* indicates whether the tween will override another tween that is currently running.
+This only applies to functions that modify either Size or the Position.

 If *callback* is specified, then it will be called after the tween finishes.
 It receives a TweenStatus enum as its only argument.
 If the tween successfully